 - How to Book: Booking.com will have the best rates.

 - Website: acroncandolimresortgoa.com

 - Pool: Good size and inviting, but only a few sunbeds and minimal shade.
 Alongside a fence, with views of farmland with buffalos.
 A section for children fenced off from the main pool.

 - Fitness Center: Surprisingly large and well-equipped.

 - For Families: Very modest games area at the front with ping pong and a couple of board games.

-Fortune Acron Regina – Food and Drink
+Acron Candolim Regina – Food and Drink

 - Restaurants & Bars: Orchid Restaurant – At the lobby level with expansive seating inside and out.
 Breakfast buffets and vast menu all day.
 Also, an open-plan kitchen where chefs can cook meals not on the menu. • Bar-be-que & Grill – Attached to the restaurant with tables in a courtyard near the pool.
 Delectable steaks, ribs, and seafood.
 Live entertainment on most nights. • Neptune Lounge – Interesting location above the lobby.
 Bit dingy, but snooker table and live music on some nights.